adrianjhpc/cirrus-website/status/index.md

 ## Service Calendar and Maintenance

-### Upcoming Maintenance Sessions
+## Upcoming Maintenance Sessions

-#### Wednesday 18th August

-Essential networking work will take place at the Advanced Computing Facility (ACF).

-We expect the outage will be very short, and will take place between 10:00 and 15:00.

-During this period, your connection to the User Access Node (UAN) may be lost.
-Please wait a couple of minutes and then try to reconnect.

-File transfers may be affected.

-Jobs running on the compute nodes will not be impacted.

-We will send a user mailing once the work is completed.
+There are no planned maintenance sessions.

 <!--There are regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200. -->

+## Completed Maintenance Sessions
+### Wednesday 18th August

+The networking maintenance has now been completed successfully at the Advanced Computing Facility (ACF).

-### At Risk Maintenance Sessions
+## At Risk Maintenance Sessions

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.